 Jobs can fail at various times during the job creation, submission, and run phases.
 The condition of a job can be determined by examining the standard fields that contain status, health and error information.
 The status field describes what step in the job lifecycle the job is in.
-The health field describes if the job is okay or if it has encountered an error.
-The error field will only be created, if the job has encountered an error, and will contain the specific error token associated with the job.
+The health field indicates whether the job has encountered an error.
+Both the health and error fields will only be created if the job has encountered an error.
+The error field will contain the specific error token associated with the job.